jeffouille/nextgen-gallery-panoramics/readme.txt

 create preview of image 2000px width (with watermark ?) - Make 2000x1000 thumbnail to replace the original photo

+add possibility to add manually a pano (memory limit)

 publish a pano (with featured image)

 DONE remove all pano file when remove an image